sujato/drafts/nikaya-introductions/nikaya-introductions-sujato/general-introduction.md

 The Buddha’s teaching is a graduated one, leading from simple principles to profound realizations.
 This pattern is found within almost all of the discourses in one way or another.
 However it does *not* apply to the collections of discourses.
 From collection to collection or discourse to discourse there is no graduation in difficulty, no build up of assumed knowledge in the student.

 On the contrary, the Dīgha Nikāya begins with the Brahmajala Sutta, while the Majjhima Nikāya begins with the Mūlapariyāya Sutta, both of which are among the most profound and difficult discourses in the whole canon.
-A student who dives in unwarily will suddenly find themselves in very deep waters.
+A student who dives in unwarily will find themselves treading in very deep waters indeed.

 So if we wish to build up knowledge step by step, we can’t rely on simply reading the suttas in order.
 Instead, we can use a structured reading guide, several of which are suggested on SuttaCentral.
-In addition, SuttaCentral provides “difficulty” icons for the discourses of the Majjhima and the Dīgha: a new sprout for beginners, a sapling for intermediate students, and a flourishing tree for advanced students.
+This series of essays offers one approach to such a guide.

 Having said which, there’s nothing wrong with simply plunging in at random, so long as you don’t expect everything to make sense at first.
 Take your time and enjoy wandering about.
 Don’t worry too much about things that seem odd or unexpected.
 Usually you’ll find that obscure or difficult ideas are explained somewhere else; discovering those unexpected connections is one of the joys of reading the suttas.